kovidgoyal/calibre/setup/installer/windows/notes2.rst

 Download the zip source code from: http://www.jedrea.com/chmlib/ Run::
     cd src && unzip ../ChmLib-ds6.zip
+    winenv devenv ChmLib.dsw /upgrade

-Then open ChmLib.dsw in Visual Studio, change the configuration to Release (Win32|x64) and build solution, this will generate a static library in Release/ChmLib.lib
+Then open ChmLib.sln in Visual Studio, change the configuration to Release (Win32|x64) and build solution, this will generate a static library in Release/ChmLib.lib